Easy recipes from around the World, including Great British classics, dinners and snacks

 This post may contain affiliate links.
 As an Amazon Associate, I earn a small commission from qualifying purchases at no extra cost to you.

-A classic steak sauce is made with black peppercorns, cream and brandy and makes a rich and delicious sauce that's perfect for a date night or a special occasion.
+A classic steak sauce is made with black peppercorns, cream, and brandy.
+It is a rich and delicious sauce that's perfect for a date night or a special occasion.

 Can you make peppercorn sauce without alcohol?

-No flour or cornstarch is needed as it thickens nicely by itself after a little simmering.
+No flour or cornstarch is needed, as it thickens nicely after a little simmering.

 Ingredients for peppercorn sauce.